holarissun/Prompt-OIRL/README.md

 code for paper Query-Dependent Prompt Evaluation and Optimization with Offline Inverse Reinforcement Learning https://arxiv.org/pdf/2309.06553.pdf

+#### Prompt-OIRL has been selected as an oral presentation at the ENLSP workshop at NeurIPS'2023.
+We look forward seeing you at NeurIPS!

 ### Code and Offline Data
 - Code and Offline Data for experiments using LLaMA2-7B is now released!